spren9er/tilez/README.md

 All three objects – which you obtain from a tile's context – are Svelte stores.

-Alternatively, you can use `getContext` from Svelte.
+Alternatively, you can use `getContext` from Svelte to get the same objects.
 The name of the context is _'tilez'_.

 <a name="get_tile_context" href="#get_tile_context">#</a> tilez.<b>getTileContext()</b>